Dimensional World ex U.S. Core Equity 2 ETF (NYSEARCA:DFAX) Reaches New 52-Week High at $25.38

-Dimensional World ex U.S. Core Equity 2 ETF (NYSEARCA:DFAX – Get Free Report)’s stock price hit a new 52-week high on Wednesday .
-The stock traded as high as $25.38 and last traded at $25.36, with a volume of 357651 shares.
+Dimensional World ex U.S. Core Equity 2 ETF (NYSEARCA:DFAX – Get Free Report) shares hit a new 52-week high during trading on Wednesday .
+The company traded as high as $25.38 and last traded at $25.36, with a volume of 357651 shares changing hands.
 The stock had previously closed at $25.15.

 Dimensional World ex U.S. Core Equity 2 ETF Stock Performance